grzes5003/LicensePlateRec/README.md

 </p>

 * **Postprocess.** Given a list of all possible OCR characters and confidences, post processing will determine the best possible plate letter combinations.
 It will organize candidates list and then apply *regex* expressions in order to filter out the results.

+## Getting started
+Currently the only supported platform is windows.
+It is possible to run application on different platforms but it requires modification of source code.

+###  Windows
+#### Python
+1) Install basic dependencies

+`pip install -r requirements.txt`

+2) Software can be run in two modes:
+* without GUI, using only CLI version.

+`python mainCore.py [path_to_video_file] [output_destination_path] [config_file_path]`

+* with GUI only.
+>####Note
+>
+> To run software in GUI mode it is necessary to install QT 5.x
+> from official project website https://www.qt.io

+`python mainGui.py`

+### Binary
+Download latest release package, unzip, and run `mainGui.exe`

+## Known Issues
+* Only one file can be analysed in one session
+* If more than one process is used, program crashes
+* Video file preview sometimes is taken from different file

+### Custom Build

+In order to build the project, install dependencies:

+`pip install -r requirements.txt`

+customise `setup*Exe.py` file if needed and run:

+`python setupGuiExe.py build` (only Gui) or
+`python setupCoreExe.py build` (only CLI)